 Biography

 Aditya is a member of the Technical Advisory Group to the National Disaster Management Authority and an Associate at the Lakshmi Mittal South Asia Institute at Harvard University.
-He was formerly a Fellow at the Centre for Policy Research, New Delhi and Coordinator of the Adaptation and Resilience group at the Sustainable Futures Collaborative, New Delhi.
-Aditya has a master’s degree in international politics from Sciences Po, Paris.
+He was formerly a Fellow at the Centre for Policy Research, New Delhi, where he established a research area on climate adaptation, and the Coordinator of the Adaptation and Resilience group at the Sustainable Futures Collaborative, New Delhi.
+He was part of the founding team of the Sustainable Futures Collaborative.
+His academic work has appeared in Science, Environmental Politics, Environmental Research Letters, the Oxford Handbook series, and a variety of Indian and international media publications.

 Research